 About two, or maybe three weeks ago now, I took my last final for my last class.
 Four days ago was the graduation ceremony, that I skipped, and two days ago I received my final grades.

 Now I’m all grown up.

 I didn’t walk at graduation.
 Also due to that accident, I graduated a year late, and about a semester or two after all my friends.
-I really, really didn’t want to in a big hot room for three hours listening to a long list of names just to walk across a stage for one minute.
+I really, really didn’t want to sit in a big hot room for three hours listening to a long list of names just to walk across a stage for one quick moment.
 Not my style, so instead I planned a graduation party with my family for the same day as the ceremony.
 I figured I’d rather spend that time with friends and family rather than many strangers.

 Anyway, I’ve graduated.
 I felt very numb about the entire situation for awhile, until I mentioned to my boyfriend that I was technically “alumni’ now.
 Then I freaked out a little with excitement.

 My student loans total out to a very large amount of money, but I can handle that.

 I was a terrible student, but I’ve always been a phenomenal worker.
 My dream is to grow up to be a perfect little housewife, but I know that is far away, if ever, and for now I enjoy spending my days working instead of sitting around the house.
 With a little trust, faith and structure, I’m the best employee an employer could ever ask for.